-Like many of us, I've had numerous conversations about what happened on 9/11 and am still not entirely sure what exactly occurred.
-After all, other than the Covid scam, it’s one of the biggest events in my lifetime.
+Like many of us, I've had numerous conversations about what happened on 9/11 and still not entirely sure what exactly occurred.

 The planes on 9/11 were a mirage—CGI and holograms fooled millions, with no real wreckage to back the official story.